venus-lang/venus_old/README.md

 The Venus Programming Language is a C/C++ family language that aims to provide:

-- Easy to learn and use: Should be as easy as Python.
+- Easy.
+It should be easy to learn, use and maintain: Should be as easy as Python, should be a good candidate as first language.
+- Static.
+The language is static typed
+- Dynamic.
+With `script` blocks, end users can view the language as a dynamic typed language.
+- Fast.
+Idiomatic code should run as fast as C/C++/D.
+- Quick.
+With incremental compiling and a persistent compiler storage, code blocks that didn't change never need to recompile.
-- Meta Programming: CTFE, AST Macros and other compile time structures
+- Meta: CTFE, AST Macros and other cool compile time structures inherited from D.
-- Memory safety: RAII and RefCount by default, with occasional GC if you want.
+- Safe: Memory safe, RAII and RefCount by default, with occasional thread local GC if you want.
+Null pointers are also dealt with in the language and you might never see an NPE again.
-- Incremental & Interactive compilation.
+- Extensible: With macros, you can define your own syntax.
+We'll provide a mechanism to promote popular personal defined syntax into the language.
+The same machanism will also help extend the std library.
+- Interoperable: need to be able to talk with C and Javascript.
+C++/D support are also in consideration.
+- Portable: Linux, MacOS, Windows.
+Major target is Ubuntu.
+- Bare-metal: able to run on an Arduino board or Raspberry Pie.
+Android & iOS support are welcome.

 The design is mainly inspired by [The D Programming Lanuage](http://dlang.org/), which as you may have noticed, shared many goals with mine.

+Many syntax are borrowed from [The Kotlin Language](http://kotlin-lang.org/).

 # Why a new language?